microsoft/BotFramework-WebChat/samples/19.c.single-sign-on-for-teams-apps/README.md

 > We prefer using [Bot Channel Registration](https://ms.portal.azure.com/#create/Microsoft.BotServiceConnectivityGalleryPackage) during development.
 This will help you diagnose problems locally without deploying to the server and speed up development.

+> Since we already setup `PROXY_BOT_URL` in our web server `/web/.env` in "[Clone the code](#clone-the-code)" step, we can reuse the same ngrok tunnel.
+It will forward traffic from web server to the bot.

 You can follow our instructions on how to [setup a new Bot Channel Registration](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
+Points the messaging URL to https://a1b2c3d4.ngrok.io/api/messages.

 1. Save the Microsoft App ID and password to `/bot/.env`
    -  `MICROSOFT_APP_ID=12345678-1234-5678-abcd-12345678abcd`